 David, in Psalm 51, speaks of this change of heart as a work of “creation.”
 In an agony of repentance he cries out: “Create in me a clean heart, O God, and put a new and right spirit within me” (Ps.
 51:10).

 The same thought is amplified by our Lord in a talk with the Pharisees: “For from within, out of the heart of man, come evil thoughts, fornication, theft, murder, adultery, coveting, wickedness, deceit, licentiousness, envy, slander, pride, foolishness.
-All these evil things come from within, and they defile a man” (Mark 7:21–23, RSV).
+All these evil things come from within, and they defile a man” (Mark 7:21–23).

-Against all of these things there must be exercised a God-given discipline, the ability to turn from them to thoughts that are wholesome and constructive.
+Against all these things there must be exercised a God-given discipline, the ability to turn from them to thoughts that are wholesome and constructive.
 Paul gives us the corrective: “Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, if there is any excellence, if there is anything worthy of praise, think about these things” (Phil.
-4:8, RSV).
+4:8).

 No two people look alike, nor do any two think alike.
 One may conjure up and dwell upon erotic thoughts, another may seethe with jealousy and envy, a third may be consumed with pride.
-But all of these things dishonor the Lord and should have no place in the mind of a Christian.
+All these things dishonor the Lord and should have no place in the mind of a Christian.
 That few of us have conquered this hidden evil is but an evidence of self-deception, and until cleansed by the indwelling Christ the sin remains a festering sore.

 Aware of this seething caldron of unholy thoughts within, we too often resolve to abandon it and to turn our minds to other things—only to fail miserably.
 One day our Lord told of an unclean spirit going out of a man, finding no rest, and returning.
 There he found an empty heart—emptied of the evil spirit and devoid of a new guest.
 “Then he goes and brings with him seven other spirits more evil than himself, and they enter and dwell there; and the last state of that man is worse than the first.
 So shall it be also with this evil generation” (Matt.
-12:45, RSV).
+12:45).

 Nature abhors a vacuum, and this physical fact is carried over into the spiritual world.
 Jesus described the Pharisees as making clean the outside of the cup, “but inside you are full of extortion and wickedness.”
 Obviously, if the indwelling evil of the human heart is to be expelled, something must take its place.
 For this God has made full provision, the indwelling Spirit.

 But before filling there must be cleansing.
 Just as the infilling is with a supernatural being, so the work of cleansing is a supernatural work, and here Calvary comes into focus.
 The writer of the Epistle to the Hebrews recalls the symbolic meaning of the Old Testament sacrifices: “Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins” (Heb.
-9:22, RSV).
+9:22).